gorakhjoshi/ReactRouterV6/README.md

 ## 1. Introduction

-- [x] The Missing Introduction to React Router
+- [x] Introduction to React Router V6 and Installation with Create React App
-- [x] Project Walkthrough and Install

 ## 2. Core Essentials